cardano-foundation/CIPs/cip-constitution-tech/README.md

 CIP-1694 defines the on-chain anchor mechanism used to link the off-chain Constitution document to on-chain actions.
 This mechanism was chosen due to its simplicity and cost effectiveness, moving the potentially large Cardano constitution off-chain, leaving only a hash digest and URI on-chain.
-This is the extent to which CIP-1694 outlines the Cardano constitution, CIP-1694 does not provide suggestions around hashing algorithm, off-chain storage best practices or use of rich text styling.
+This is the extent to which CIP-1694 outlines the Cardano Constitution: CIP-1694 does not provide suggestions around hashing algorithm, off-chain storage best practices or use of rich text styling.

 By formalizing the form of the constitution and it's iterations, we aim to promote it's longevity and accessibility.
 This is essential to ensure the effectiveness of the CIP-1694 governance model.